szabgab/slides/ansible-intro/intro.md

 * [install the Ansible on the ansible server](http://docs.ansible.com/ansible/latest/intro_installation.html)

-We will call this server the Ansible server for ubuntu you can use these commands:
+We will call this server the Ansible server for Ubuntu you can use these commands:

 ```
 sudo apt-get update